borgbase/vorta/README.md

 ## Installation
 Vorta should work on all platforms that support Qt and Borg.
 This includes macOS, Ubuntu, Debian, Fedora, Arch Linux and many others.
 Windows is currently not supported by Borg, but this may change in the future.

-See our website for [download links and and install instructions](https://vorta.borgbase.com/install).
+See our website for [download links and install instructions](https://vorta.borgbase.com/install).

 ## Connect and Contribute
 - To discuss everything around using, improving, packaging and translating Vorta, join the [discussion on Github](https://github.com/borgbase/vorta/discussions).